selflash/Face-morphing-with-openFrameworks/README.md

 http://labs.1-10.com/blog/facemorph-with-openframeworks.html

 This is an example faces morphing with oepnFrameworks.
-The operation has been confirmed on oepnFrameworks 0.9.8.
+The operation has been confirmed on oepnFrameworks 0.9.8 on macOS Sierra.

 How to build
 --------